 Cronin, C. & Roger, A. (1999).
 Theorizing progress: Women in science, engineering, and technology in higher education.
 Journal of Research in Science Teaching 36(6), pp. 637-661.

 Hammond, J. & Palmer, M. (1999).
 Engineering education at second level in the Republic of Ireland: Provision and developments.
 International Journal of Engineering Education 15(2), pp. 82-93.

 Hannan, D., Breen, R., Murray, B., Hardiman, N., Watson, D. & O’Higgins, K. (1983).
-Schooling and sex roles: Sex differences in subject provision and student choice in Irish post-primary schools, Economic and Social Research Institute (ESRI).
+Schooling and sex roles: Sex differences in subject provision and student choice in Irish post-primary schools, Dublin: The Economic and Social Research Institute (ESRI).

 Murphy, P. & Whitelegg, E. (2006).
 Girls in the physics classroom: A review of the research on the participation of girls in Physics.
-Institute of Physics.
+London: Institute of Physics.